 Tisch Summer Fellows: India

 Tisch College is excited to offer a unique Tisch Summer Fellows (TSF) experience in India, where students will be able to spend their summer at a rural school founded by a Tufts alumnus.
-Modeled on our TSF programs in Greater Boston, New York, and Washington, D.C., TSF: India will provide Tufts undergraduate students with a full-time social impact placement as well as programmatic elements, guided reflection sessions, and support from a dedicated staff member.
+Modeled on our TSF programs in Greater Boston, New York, and Washington, D.C., TSF: India will provide Tufts students with a full-time social impact placement as well as programmatic elements, guided reflection sessions, and support from a dedicated staff member.

 The Fellowships will run from early June to mid-August.
 All expenses will be covered by Tisch College, including flights, accomodation, food, and a local-currency stiped for incidental expenses.